miikanissi/miikanissi.com/content/posts/email-setup-with-mbsync-mu4e.md

 ---

 Mu4e is a powerful email client for Emacs.
 It is rather simple to use and having your mail in Emacs is the best thing ever.
-I recently started using mu4e as my email client and it turns out configuring it is a bit of a hassle.
+I recently started using mu4e as my email client, and it turns out configuring it is a bit of a hassle.
 This post works as a guide on setting up mu4e email client for Emacs with mbsync to sync email.

 ## Pass To Securely Store Your Passwords

-To be able to store your email password securely you need to setup gpg and pass.
+To be able to store your email password securely, you need to set up GPG and pass.
 I have previously made a post on [configuring pass]({{< relref "pass-the-standard-unix-password-manager.md" >}}) so take a look at it before you proceed.

-Every time you want to add a new email make sure you add a pass entry for it first.
+Every time you want to add a new email, make sure you add a pass entry for it first.

 ## Setting up Mbsync

-To fetch and sync email from the mail server using imap, you need to use [isync/mbsync](https://wiki.archlinux.org/index.php/isync).
-First you need to install this on your system with your package manager.
+To fetch and sync email from the mail server using IMAP, you need to use [isync/mbsync](https://wiki.archlinux.org/index.php/isync).
+First, you need to install this on your system with your package manager.

 For Arch Linux: